BONAIRE WINDSURFING TRAVEL GUIDE 2023

-- https://www.facebook.com/thefransparadise/ or https://www.fransparadise.com/ Is a new center that started on January 1, 2019.
+The Frans Paradise Started operations on January 1, 2019.
 The place is run by professional windsurfers Tonky and Taty Frans.
-They now have Future Fly Board freeride and foil boards as well as Tabou slalom boards and Gaastra sails.
+They now have Future Fly Slalom, freeride and foil boards as well as Tabou freeride and Starboard beginner boards and Gaastra sails.
 If you are a beginner, I suggest you take lessons with them.
 I was very excited to see my daughter and my wife learn from Tonky Frans who is a former European freestyle champion.
 Both have been on the pro circuit for over ten years and it's amazing how humble and kind they are.
-I wish them great success.
-The big difference between The Frans Paradise and the other centers in Sorobon and that the water at Frans Paradise is deeper than in the rest of the bay.
-So, it's harder to just get off the board to turn, rest, etc. On the other hand, the site is great for foiling and every day it's a freestyle show with champions like Taty and Tonky Frans, Kiri Tode, Youp Schmit, Amado Vrieswijk and many others practicing just a few meters from the beach.
+In recent times, the brothers have added staff including Juvannie, a windsurf instructor, and Dasher, a wing foiling instructor.
+The big difference between The Frans Paradise and the other centers in Sorobon is that the water is deeper than in the rest of the bay.
+This makes the location ideal for wind foiling and wing foiling.
+When the wind picks up at the Frans Paradise you will see pros like Taty and Tonky Frans, Kiri Tode, Youp Schmit, Amado Vrieswijk, Nigel Hart, Terence and Bimbi Clappers and many others practicing just a few meters from the beach.

-- The Windsurf Place - http://www.bonairewindsurfplace.com/ is door next to Jibe City is run by one of Bonaire's windsurfing pioneers, Elvis Martines.
-The place is much quieter, the service is excellent and very friendly, and the equipment is new and plentiful.
+The Windsurf Place, next door to Jibe City, is run by one of Bonaire's windsurfing pioneers, Elvis Martines.
+The place is much quieter, the service is excellent and very friendly, and the equipment is relatively new and plentiful.
 They have mostly RRD and Starboard with Hot Sails Maui.
 Two years ago, I took an unlimited package for the 7-day week (USD 420).
 Prices vary depending on your needs.

-- The Dunkerberk pro center https://www.sorobonbeachresort.com/dunc ... ro-center/ I know less about this center and you have to ask before you go, as I think a lot of Europeans book the place in advance.
-They have Goya, Starboard, etc., and I think it's worth checking out before deciding.
+The Dunkerberk pro center is part of the Sorobon Beach Resort right next to Jibe City.
+I know less about this center, so you must ask before you go, as I think a lot of Europeans book the place in advance.
+They have Goya, Starboard, Simmer Style etc., and I think it's worth checking out before deciding.

 Professional photo session.